Marzac/le3d/README.md

 - No shaders ...

 # Comparison
-It renders graphics very much like a Sony Playstation one
+It renders graphics very much like a Sony Playstation one.